 Approval and Testing

 Getting this product approved by JA took longer than originally expected.
 Most of the JA executives were cautious of the idea of a group of high school students making portable phone chargers out of recycled laptop batteries, which are classified as a dangerous good.
 From my extensive experience working with electronics, I knew that this product was safe and needed to communicate that to the authorities.
 We had to compile a lot of research on the specifications, charge and discharge rates, and safety features of all the components that we are using, especially the batteries and the protection circuit.
 Personally, I poured over 25 hours into making a document that outlines all of the safety features, and precautions that we are adding to ensure that nothing goes wrong.
 The potential issues with the production process, as well as the finished product, were all examined to make sure that there would be no problems in any aspect of making these power banks.
 In the end, we made sure that our product had overcharge protection, over discharge protection, short circuit protection, and overcurrent protection, which are standard on all commercial power banks.
 We also went the extra mile and fused the cells, which is not commonly done by manufacturers, to provide an extra layer of protection.
-Each cell needs to be thoroughly tested for IR, SD, capacity, and heating.
+Each cell needs to be thoroughly tested for IR, SD, capacity, and heating according to the test procedures here.
 This testing takes over 35 hours (3h charge, 24h sit, 8h capacity) to complete per battery.
 Our off-site testing station can handle up to 76 batteries at once.
 All this testing was done with my 76 cell 18650 Li-ion battery tester.

 Design and Case Manufacturing